 Experienced York, PA DUI Defense Attorney

-Even a single DUI conviction can dramatically alter your life, limiting your job prospects, straining your finances and causing you to lose your license for a year or longer.
-With over 40 years of experience, we know the law inside out and will work aggressively to build an effective case in your defense.
+Even a single DUI conviction in PA can dramatically alter your life, limiting your job prospects, straining your finances and causing you to lose your license for a year or longer.
+With over 40 years of experience, we know the law inside out and will work aggressively to build an effective case in your DUI defense.

 Our business has been built on relationships of mutual understanding and trust between our attorneys and clients.
 We believe everyone deserves the chance to put their past mistakes behind them and move on with their lives.
-If you’ve been charged with a DUI in York, the lawyers at MPL Law Firm may be able to help.
+If you’ve been charged with a DUI in York, the DUI Defense Lawyers at MPL Law Firm may be able to help.
 Our DUI Attorney Richard Robinson serves clients in York County, Adams County, Cumberland County, and Lancaster County.

 - A BAC between .08 and .099 can result in a $300 fine, six months’ probation and mandatory alcohol safety training.